-ECON 001A.
+ECON 1A.
 Introduction to Macroeconomic Analysis.
 Introductory inquiry into the workings and interrelationships of the aggregate economic system.
 The primary focus is on total production and its distribution, employment and price levels, and the forces influencing them.
 Other considerations are the roles of government, the monetary sector, and related areas.
-3 units.
-(CAN ECON 002)
+Units: 3.0.

-ECON 001B.
+ECON 1B.
 Introduction to Microeconomic Analysis.
 Introductory microeconomic analysis of the workings of supply and demand in the determination of price, resource allocation, and distribution.
 Markets are analyzed as they affect economic efficiency and income distribution.
-3 units.
-(CAN ECON 004)
+Units: 3.0.